algosup/2024-2025-project-1-fpga-team-7/documents/Management/Weekly_reports/Weekly_report_week_4.md

 As planned for this week, the `Test_plan.md` was mostly completed and will be done before the deadline.

-The `Technical_specifications.md` were also completed and merged before the deadline.
+The `Technical_specifications.md` was also completed and merged before the deadline.

 ### Development